The Goodwin Sands strike again

 The seas were raging so high that both the Deal and Ramsgate lifeboats and their crews were in danger of being lost.
 They capsized but fortunately righted without losing any of their crew members overboard, although it was a close-run thing.
 The impact left several men on both boats so injured that, together with the damage to the lifeboats, they were forced to turn back – leaving behind 52 crew and passengers huddled in an exposed position in the sole portion of bridge still holding together,’in momentary peril of the vessel being engulfed in the treacherous quicksands.’
 (4) How desolate those on board must have felt at seeing their rescuers turning back!

-It was a race against time to save the crew and passengers of the Sibiria but finally the Kingsdown lifeboat Francis Forbes Barton was manned with an uninjured crew and towed out by a patrol vessel, which trained its searchlights to find that all 52 persons were still alive awaiting rescue.
+It was a race against time to save the crew and passengers of the Sibiria but finally the Kingsdown lifeboat Charles Hargrave was manned with an uninjured crew comprising members from different lifeboat stations, and towed out by a patrol vessel, which trained its searchlights to find that all 52 persons were still alive awaiting rescue.
 They were taken off and once more the patrol vessel took the lifeboat in tow ‘weighed almost to the water’s edge with sixty-eight on board,’ i.e. all 52 survivors plus the 16 lifeboatmen.
-(5)
+(5) (One of the local lifeboats in service at that period, the reserve lifeboat Francis Forbes Barton, is still extant and is on the National Register of Historic Vessels.)

 The warships of the Dover Patrol thus enabled not one but two successful rescues under atrocious conditions.
 However, the real-life war was followed by a transatlantic newspaper war full of icy innuendo.
 Neither side overtly stated the issue at hand in so many words but each understood the other all too well.